 The most challenging aspect of this is remembering to take them into the store and creating the habit.

-If you are someone who’d benefit even further by keeping a reusable bag in your purse, there are awesome little folding reusable shopping bags, like these ones here, which fold up into pocket-sized pouches!
+Suppose you are someone who’d benefit even further by keeping a reusable bag in your purse.
+In that case, there are great little folding reusable shopping bags, like these here, which fold up into pocket-sized pouches!

 Some department stores and grocery stores will also often have a location to drop off clean plastic bags to be recycled.

-This is a great way to get the most use out of these bags.
+If you can’t reuse, recycling is a great way to get the most out of these bags.

 Think of creative ways that you can use the bags to save you money or time or be fun!

-Or simply just reuse your plastic grocery bags for as many uses as you can!
+Or just reuse your plastic grocery bags for as many uses as you can!

 Even if you only reuse them for one more shopping trip, that’s still a whole trip worth of plastic bags you just prevented!